turingschool/front-end-curriculum/projects/module-1/check-yo-self-solo.md

 * This update of the data model should occur in the `updateToDo` method that is defined in the `ToDoList` class.
 * How the DOM gets updated using JavaScript should happen in the `main.js` file

-### Phase Three: Specifying what Content is Viewed
+### Iteration 2: Specifying what Content is Viewed

 #### Filtering and Searching by Text